Work–Feedback Loop

 8.3 Measurability

-Not all components need to be quantified precisely, but each element has a time dimension.
-How long does it take for a market signal to appear, a priority to be changed, a budget to be shifted, or a strategy to be adjusted?
+Not all components need to be precisely quantified, but every element has a time dimension.
+How long until a market signal is available, a priority is changed, a budget is shifted, or a strategy is adjusted.
 Even rough estimates make structural differences clearly visible.

 The strength of the model lies not in mathematical precision, but in structural clarity.